petenorth/angular-5-example/README.md

     oc create -f openshift/pipeline.yml

 This will trigger the deployment of a Jenkins instance, wait until the resulting Jenkins pod is ready.
 Then access Jenkins via web browser using the URL of the route.
-The `ng build` command requires nodejs 6.9 or this means that we cannot use the default nodejs Jenkins slave provided with Openshift.
+The `ng build` command requires nodejs 6.9 or higher, this means that we cannot use the default nodejs Jenkins slave provided with Openshift.

 ### Add NodeJS 8 Jenkins slave